ttariqaziz/data_modeling_MySQL_project/README.md

 # Data Modeling with Oracle SQL
 Human Resource Management System using Oracle SQL Developer

-This project Human Resource system designed to managing all information of an individual Employee.
-The main aim of this project is to maintain the information of the employee that are available or active in the company.
-Few of the columns are employee salary Information, Department Information, Location Information, Communication Information, Time management information & also Family information.
+The project Human Resource system is designed to manage all information of an individual Employee.
+The main aim of this project is to maintain the information of the employees that are available or active in the company.
+A few of the columns are employee salary Information, Department Information, Location Information, Communication Information, Time management information & also Family information.
 ## Output
 <img src = "https://github.com/ttariqaziz/data_modeling_MySQL/blob/master/Plot/Final%20Output%20Report.jpg">